 Face Mask Ordinance:

-Recently, a local ordinance was passed requiring face masks in public areas to help prevent the spread of COVID-19.
-Fort Sumter Tours and the National Park Service request that all of our guests comply with the ordinance in the spirit of cooperation and safety.
-City of Charleston Ordinance & Town of Mt.
-Pleasant COIVD-19 update
+Recently (January 29, 2021), a Federal ordinance was passed requiring face masks to be worn on public transportation to help prevent the spread of COVID-19.
+Fort Sumter Tours and the National Park Service request that all of our guests comply with the federal ordinance in the spirit of cooperation and safety.
+Federal Mask Register Notice (January 29, 2021)

 At Fort Sumter Tours, taking care of our team members and visitors is of paramount importance to us and has been our company motto for many years – Safety, Service & Sustainability.
 The COVID-19 pandemic has required us to elevate our standards to an even higher level with new protocols for the current circumstances.
 To ensure we provide you with the safest experience, we have made several changes to best serve you during this time – Fort Sumter and Fort Moultrie National Historical Park (press release) .

 PREPARE FACILITIES FOR RESUMPTION OF SERVICE